Transportation is the largest source of greenhouse gas (GHG) emissions in the United States. Shipping freight more efficiently would help.

 Despite this progress toward vehicle efficiency, freight continues to be bogged down by logistical inefficiencies.
 Too often, trucks are driven empty or at low capacity, and the demand for speedy delivery favors trucks even when other modes of transport would be more efficient.
 Improvements in logistics, vehicle tracking, and business practices would enable more efficient allocation of freight resources and decrease GHG emissions.

-ACEEE advances freight movement efficiency by investigating technologies that reduce fuel consumption of trucks and opportunities to enhance the energy efficiency of the freight network as a whole.
-ACEEE supports the expansion of multimodal freight systems that permit goods to travel by the most efficient mode or combination of modes, minimizing fuel use, greenhouse gas and criteria pollutant emissions, and highway congestion.
+ACEEE advances freight transportation efficiency by investigating technologies that reduce the fuel consumption of trucks and other freight vehicles.
+We also study opportunities to enhance the energy efficiency of the freight network as a whole.
+ACEEE supports the expansion of freight systems that permit goods to travel by the most efficient mode or combination of modes, minimizing fuel use, GHG and other harmful emissions, and highway congestion.

 For more information or to contact a researcher, please visit the Transportation Program